Framework-R-D/phlex-design/doc/conceptual_design.rst

 .. rubric:: Footnotes

-.. [#flow] In practice, elements of the sequence, not the full sequence itself, will be passed from one node to another.
+.. [#flow] In practice, elements of the family, not the full family itself, will be passed from one node to another.
-           For memory purposes, it is also likely that each element of the sequence is a lightweight reference (in C++, a pointer) to the data of relevance.
+           For memory purposes, it is also likely that each element of the family is a lightweight reference (in C++, a pointer) to the data of relevance.